WE TEACH PRACTICAL WOODLAND SKILLS

 - Seek grants to subsidise training to non members as well.

 - Deliver a suite of accredited woodland management courses, covering many aspects of working in woodlands.
-See our courses pages for more details

 - Organise walks and talks around the country using members’ woodlands and offer free advisory visits in the West Midlands